 Artist in Residence — Pilot Project

-The Artist-in-Residence program embeds inspiring artists in primary and pre-schools Australia — exposing students and school communities to creative and artistic practice, while providing an engaging platform for local artists to connect and showcase their work, while working with the broader community.
+The Artist-in-Residence (AIR) program embeds inspiring artists in primary schools and preschools throughout the Shoalhaven, exposing students to creative and artistic professional practice, while providing an engaging platform for local artists to connect and showcase their work within the broader community.

 Artist In Residence

 The innovative AIR program embeds inspiring local artists in primary schools and preschools across the South Coast and Shoalhaven region.

 Throughout the project, the Artist-in-Residence program covers a range of partnerships and collaborations:

 - Primary Schools – Bomaderry; Cambewarra; Illaroo Rd and North Nowra

 - Preschools – Bomaderry Community Preschool and North Nowra Preschool